Loading

 In 2005, real estate consortium Natural Park won a 30-year concession from the Treasury Department (which administers the building as state property) to renovate the site as an Aman Resorts hotel.
 However, in the ten years since, no development had taken place, due to difficulties in relocating the previous tenants.
 The residents finally moved out in early 2016, and the Treasury Department confirmed in 2017 that the project would go ahead under the U City company, as Natural Park was now known following restructuring.

 U City, in a joint venture with Aman Resorts and Silverlink Resorts, signed the development contract on 29 May 2019, giving it a thirty-year lease of the property.
 U City plans to spend 3 billion baht (US$94 million) restoring and developing the property as a luxury hotel, slated to be completed by 2025.
-Work will begin with archaeological excavation and cataloguing in association with the Fine Arts Department.
+Work began with archaeological excavation and cataloguing in association with the Fine Arts Department.
+It was later announced that the site would be developed as a Langham hotel, and is scheduled for a 2026 opening.

 References